The Centre's Director is Simon Ditchfield, Professor of Early Modern History.

-CREMS hosts and collaborates on a number of major funded research projects, including Remembering the Reformation; Virtual St Stephens; The Oxford Edition of the Works of Sir Thomas Browne; Imagining Jerusalem, c.
-1099 to the Present Day; Conversion Narratives in Early Modern Europe; and Early Modern Conversions.
+CREMS hosts and collaborates on a number of major funded research projects, including Remembering the Reformation; Virtual St Stephens; The Oxford Edition of the Works of Sir Thomas Browne; Cathedral Libraries and Archives Network, Rethinking Civil Society: history, theory, critique, Neapolitan Network and Soundscapes in the Early Modern World.

 Our postgraduate-led Cabinet of Curiosities organise activities that range from academic speed-dating to graduate conferences and workshops, and from early modern cooking to themed film nights.

 CREMS provides a stimulating interdisciplinary environment for students taking postgraduate research degrees within the period.
 We welcome visiting academics, and are delighted to support applications for doctoral and postdoctoral fellowships, Fulbright scholarschips, Levehulme visiting professorships, Marie Curie funding, and other researcher mobility schemes.